-MaLisa Sibley-Boulware has received her Early Childhood Credential, her Associate’s Degree in Early Childhood Education from Ashford University, and is completed her training at the North American Montessori Center for a primary credential in Montessori.
-She resides in Rock Hill, South Carolina with her husband Leon and son, Jaevion.
-This is Malisa’s third year with FMS and has been working with children for five years enjoying every single moment.
-In her free time, she enjoys scrapbooking, singing, reading and spending time with family and friends.
-When it comes to children, Malisa has a great passion for them and loves getting to know each and every child.
+MaLisa Sibley-Boulware has received her Early Childhood Credential, her Associate’s Degree in Early Childhood Education from Liberty University, and has her Primary Certification in Montessori from the North American Montessori Center.
+She resides in Rock Hill with her husband Leon and their sons Jaevion and Josiah.
+This is Mrs. Boulware’s fourth year with FMS and has been working with children for eight years enjoying every single moment.
+She has a great passion for the Montessori philosophy and enjoys observing the children’s growth.
+In her spare time, she enjoys baking, dancing, reading and spending time with family and friends.
+When it comes to children, Mrs. Boulware has a great passion for them and loves getting to know each and every one.
 She hopes to obtain her Bachelor’s Degree in Early Childhood Education in the near future.
-Malisa is very ecstatic about her career at Freedom Montessori and can’t wait to see what blessings God has in stored for her!

 “While we try to teach our children all about life, our children teach us what life is all about.”
 Angela Schwindt

-Maureen Cherry will be joining Freedom Montessori as our Toddler Montessori Teacher Assistant.
+Maureen Cherry is in her third year here at Freedom Montessori as one of our Toddler Montessori Teachers.
 She has been working in Early Childhood Education for over ten years.
-She is enrolled at York Technical College to receive her Associate’s Degree as well as currently working on her Montessori Certification (NAMC) and she is very excited about it.
+She is enrolled at York Technical College to receive her Associate’s Degree.
+She has received her Montessori Toddler Certification from the North American Montessori Center.
 Maureen is a native New Yorker.
 She relocated to Rock Hill in 2005.
 Before she came to the Carolina’s she successfully opened her own family preschool and was in business for five years.
 Her goal is to produce happy, intelligent, well-adjusted children; she realizes that each child has unique talents, learning styles and personalities.
 She loves traveling, sewing, fine arts, music, and spending time with her family.
 She lives with her husband Wayne and grandson Chauncey.
 Maureen knows that everyone has a gift from God and she feels her gift is children.

 “If a child lives with acceptance and friendship, he or she learns to find love in the world.” – Parents Anonymous Inc.

-Kelly LeVine serves as a Primary Montessori teaching assistant.
+Kelly LeVine serves as a Primary Montessori Teacher.
 She is a native South Carolinian.
 Kelly was born in Spartanburg, and grew up in Florence, SC.
-Her parents were very loving and nurturing.
 Her mother was a teacher, and Father was a State Trooper.
 She was brought up with a strong moral background and has always had an amazing love for children.
 She is married and has three sons.
-She worked with special needs children while living in Florence.
-She worked as a teacher’s assistant in an orthopedically, handicapped preschool classroom, for 2 years.
-Her students had spinal bifida and cerebral palsy.
-She then trained, and served as an autism therapist for 2 years.
+Mrs. LeVine has completed NAMC Montessori training for 3 to 6 year olds.
+She is currently working on her Degree in Early Childhood Education.
+She worked with special needs children while living in Florence, SC.
 She was introduced to the Montessori Method of teaching through her oldest son Jacob.
-He went to Montessori school of Florence from preschool to fifth grade.
-Her youngest son is now a student at Freedom.
-She has been fascinated with Montessori way of learning and is currently working on her Montessori certification (NAMC).
+He went to Montessori School of Florence from preschool to fifth grade.
+Her youngest son came to Freedom Montessori for 2 years.
+She is fascinated with Montessori way of learning.
 She loves to spend time with her family and friends.
 She enjoys reading, gardening, crafting and creating beauty in the world around her.